branciard/ETHBerlin-Crypto-POS-Receipt/README.md

 When you transfer the new ownership in real life by physically interactive with your client.
 The owner triggers the ERC721 transfer.
 This new previous owner gives the object and a receipt that shows the ERC721 transfer transaction.
 The new owner can check if the transaction is confirmed and if so, it can safely go away.

-### Ticketing

-A customer pays an event entrance fee in crypto: he gets his receipt as a confirmation of payment and traditional ticket details for an event.

 ### Smart Contract